WPS/egon.io/architecture.md

 *The building block view shows the static decomposition of the system into building blocks (modules, components, subsystems, classes, interfaces, packages, libraries, frameworks, layers, partitions, tiers, functions, macros, operations, data structures, …) as well as their dependencies (relationships, associations, …).*

-## Whitebox Overall System {#_whitebox_overall_system}
+## Level 1: Overall System

-The following C4 container diagram is a white box description of the overall system together with black box descriptions of all contained building blocks.
-Since there is no backend and only one frontend application, the overall architecture is very simple – it consists of ust one building block (in C4: *container*):
+Since there is no backend and only one frontend application, the overall architecture is very simple – it consists of just one building block (in C4: *container*).
+Here it is depicted as C4 container diagram:

 ```mermaid